Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 LA Where attached to and administered by a church.

-Hairdressers LA HSE if mobile in domestic premise.
+Hairdressers/barbers LA HSE if mobile in domestic premises.

 Health and Safety Executive offices LA HSE would be responsible for enforcement at the laboratories carrying out work for them.

-Hire company LA HSE if major activity is hire to the trade.
+Hire company LA HSE if main activity is hire to the trade.

 Holiday camp LA Except that any fairground in a holiday camp will fall to HSE.

-Home workers HSE Unless the work is carried out in a dedicated area (with separate access/ egress from house) where the activities would fall within Schedule 1, eg 'office activities'.
+LA Sch 3 - Work is carried out in a dedicated area which has separate access/ egress from house where the activities would fall within Schedule 1, eg 'office activities'.

 Horse breeding and training HSE See also 'riding stables'.